 The next example is one that imports a map file from one source and a data file from another.
-The following is an adaptation of an example posted by Tom Hopper on the ggplot2 list in 2010, whose solution was posted here with respect to version 0.8.9: http://groups.google.com/group/ggplot2/msg/de3c60c1833ea4a6.
+The following is an adaptation of an example posted by Tom Hopper on the ggplot2 list in 2010, whose solution was posted here with respect to version 0.8.9.
 The code takes some time to run, so I wouldn't suggest running it yourself unless you are really, really curious, but links to the data and code are given below in case you want to try it.
-The world map borders can be found at http://dl.dropbox.com/u/57587928/TM\WORLD\BORDERS-0.3.zip and a sanitized file of electricity generation data by country is found at http://dl.dropbox.com/u/57587928/Total\Electricity\Net\Generation.csv The zip file should be unpacked first in a directory and it's probably a good idea to keep the csv file in the same directory.
+Click here for the world map borders data and here for a sanitized file of electricity generation data.
+The zip file should be unpacked first in a directory and it's probably a good idea to keep the csv file in the same directory.
 The rgdal package needs to be loaded to run readOGR(); the first argument of the function is the directory that holds the unzipped world borders file.

-''' replace this with the directory that holds the world borders shapefiles and the electricity generation data setwd('/path/to/shapefiles') world.map <- readOGR(layer="TM_WORLD_BORDERS-0.3") a good idea if you want to reuse the map data save(world.map, file = "worldmap.Rdata") '''
+''' replace this with the directory that holds the world borders shapefiles and the electricity generation data setwd("/path/to/shapefiles") world.map <- readOGR(layer="TM_WORLD_BORDERS-0.3") a good idea if you want to reuse the map data save(world.map, file = "worldmap.Rdata") Aside: to read it back in later, library("maptools") gpclibPermit() load("worldmap.Rdata") gpclibPermit() Convert map data to data frame using fortify() for spatial objects world.ggmap <- fortify(world.map, region = "NAME") Read in the global electricity generation data Assumes the working directory holds this data file - if not, modify the path elect.gen.tot <- read.csv( "Total_Electricity_Net_Generation.csv", sep = ",", dec = ".") names(elect.gen.tot) <- c("id", "y2004", "y2005", "y2006", "y2007", "y2008") Plot the choropleth map ggplot(elect.gen.tot, aes(map_id = id)) + geom_map(aes(fill = log(y2007)), map = world.ggmap) + expand_limits(x = world.ggmap$long, y = world.ggmap$lat) + scale_fill_gradient(low = "orange", high = "blue", guide = "colorbar") + opts(panel.background = theme_rect(fill = "skyblue")) '''

-'''

-Aside: to read it back in later,

-library('maptools')

-gpclibPermit()

-load('worldmap.Rdata')

-gpclibPermit()

-Convert map data to data frame using fortify() for spatial objects

-world.ggmap <- fortify(world.map, region = "NAME")

-Read in the global electricity generation data

-Assumes the working directory holds this data file - if not,

-modify the path

-elect.gen.tot <- read.csv(

-"Total_Electricity_Net_Generation.csv", sep = ",", dec = ".")

-names(elect.gen.tot) <- c("id", "y2004", "y2005", "y2006", "y2007",

-"y2008")

-Plot the choropleth map

-ggplot(elect.gen.tot, aes(map_id = id)) +

-geom_map(aes(fill = log(y2007)), map = world.ggmap) +

-expand_limits(x = world.ggmap$long, y = world.ggmap$lat) +

-scale_fill_gradient(low = 'orange', high = 'blue',

-guide = 'colorbar') +

-opts(panel.background = theme_rect(fill = 'skyblue'))

-'''